johandavidsen/api/README.md

-# api
+# API

 This is a sample docker compose project.
+The file

+    docker-compose.yml

+builds a [nginx]() webserver and serves the contents of the directory [nginx/src](nginx/src).

+## Execution

+    docker-compose up --build